mehdiec/tweetoscope_2021_10/README.md

     kubectl -n cpusdi1-45-ns delete pod <pod_name>
     kubectl -n cpusdi1-45-ns get pods -o wide
     ```
-    We will observe that the pod will be recreated automatically in a different node
+    We will observe that the deleted pod will be recreated automatically in a different node.

+    kubectl -n cpusdi1-45-ns logs <pod_name>
+    We can check that the deleted pod is running correctly

 5. Scaling test (with minikube) - Supposing that part.2 is running)
     ```sh